jezzsantos/queryany/samples/ri/README.md

 ### CarsApi

-This is the web host.
+This is the web API host.
 In this case its ASP.NET Core running the [ServiceStack](http://www.servicestack.net) framework on Windows.
 It could be whatever web host you like.

 > Design Choice: We chose ServiceStack as the foundational web service framework for a few main reasons.
 (1) it makes defining and configuring services so much easier than Microsoft's WebApi (specifically in areas of extensibility), (2) it includes an `auto-mapper` essential for easily maintaining abstractions between service operations, domain entities and infrastructure layers, and (3) it has excellent reflection support for persisting .Net types that would otherwise be very difficult to persist, causing far more difficulty when it comes to pragmatic persistence.